The Inspire® implant procedure

 Safe outpatient procedure

-During an approximately 60-minute outpatient procedure, an Inspire-trained provider will make two small incisions.
+During a short and safe outpatient procedure,1* an Inspire-trained provider will make two small incisions.
 One incision is to place the implant under your skin near your collarbone.
 The other incision, beneath your jawline, connects the implant to the nerve in your neck that controls your tongue.

 Healing and recovery